 On 27 September, 2014, at UFC 178, Gibson faced Manvel Gamburyan.
 Gibson appeared to be well on his way to victory dominating Gamburyan throughout the first nine minutes.
 Gamburyan was able to latch on to a guillotine choke a get the win with 4 seconds left in the 2nd round to claim the dramatic comeback victory.

-In his most recent bout, at UFC Fight Night 61: Bigfoot vs. Mir, Gibson dropped to 1-3 in his UFC career, when he lost via Unanimous Decision, to hometown fighter Douglas Andrade.
+In his next bout, at UFC Fight Night 61: Bigfoot vs. Mir, Gibson dropped to 1-3 in his UFC career, when he lost via Unanimous Decision, to hometown fighter Douglas Andrade.
 He was cut from the promotion later that year.